Skip to page content

 About this Artist

-Andrew is a committed educator who enjoys helping people of all ages explore and create music.
-He has written pieces to be performed by and for the young, and has held educational residencies with various institutions across the country.
-Andrew joined the faculty of the USC Thornton School of Music in 2013, and he is thrilled to serve as the director of the L.A.
-Phil’s Composer Fellowship Program for young composers.
+A committed educator, Norman enjoys helping people of all ages explore and create music.
+He teaches at the University of Southern California and The Juilliard School, and he is thrilled to serve as the director of the LA Phil’s Composer Fellowship Program for high school composers.